netdata/netdata/docs/tutorials/longer-metrics-storage.md

 configuration today.
 With the right settings, Netdata is quite capable of efficiently storing hours or days worth of historical, per-second metrics without having to rely on a [backend](../../backends/).

-This tutorial gives two options for configuring Netdata to store more metrics.
-We recommend the [**database engine**](#using-the-database-engine), as it will soon be the default configuration.
-However, you can stick with the current default **round-robin database** if you prefer.
+This tutorial gives two options for configuring Netdata to store more metrics. **We recommend the default [database engine](#using-the-database-engine)**, but you can stick with or switch to the round-robin database if you prefer.

 Let's get started.